Cray-HPE/docs-sat/portal/developer-portal/install/Install_the_System_Admin_Toolkit_Product_Stream.md

     ncn-m003: source <(kubectl completion bash)
     ```

-7. Optional: Check the progress of the SAT configuration import Kubernetes job.
+7. Check the progress of the SAT configuration import Kubernetes job.
 Replace `2.1.x` with the
     version of the SAT product stream being installed.

     First, check the status of the job: